Economy of Thailand: Kingdom of Thailand budget

-The Kingdom of Thailand's FY2017 budget was 2,733,000 million baht.
+The Kingdom of Thailand's FY2017 budget was 2.733 trillion baht.

 In May 2018, the Thai Cabinet approved a FY2019 budget of three trillion baht, up 3.4 percent—100 billion baht—from FY2018.
 Annual revenue is projected to reach 2.55 trillion baht, up 4.1 percent, or 100 billion baht.
 Overall, the national budget will face a deficit of 450 billion baht.
 The cabinet also approved a budget deficit until 2022 in order to drive the economy to a growth of 3.5–4.5 percent a year.

 History

-Before 1945
+Ayutthaya era (1351–1767)

 Thailand, formerly known as Siam, opened to foreign contact in the pre-industrial era.
-Despite the scarcity of resources in Siam, coastal ports and cities and those at the river mouth were early economic centers which welcomed merchants from Persia, the Arab countries, India, and China.
-The rise of Ayutthaya during the 14th century was connected to renewed Chinese commercial activity, and the kingdom became one of the most prosperous trade centers in Asia.
+The diverse natural resources of Siam were underutilized.
+However, coastal ports and cities at the river mouths were early economic centers which welcomed merchants from Persia, Arab countries, Chinese dynasties and various kingdoms in South and Southeast Asia.
+The rise of Ayutthaya during the 14th century was connected to renewed maritime trade with China, India and Southeast Asia.
+Ayutthaya became one of the most prosperous trade centers in Asia.
+However, the Burmese–Siamese War (1765–1767) caused immense economic harm with trade disruption and the eventual destruction of Ayutthaya in 1767.